-Currently there are 4,062 acres of tree canopy within Redmond.
+Currently there are 4,062 acres of tree canopy within the City of Redmond.
 This equates to 38.1 percent of Redmond's total area per measurements taken in 2017.
 Overall, tree canopy coverage is declining at a rate of 12 to 13 acres per year as vacant and underutilized parcels continue to develop or redevelop.